greg-raven/grus/_posts/2017-06-01-veto-any-spending-bills-that-dont-fund-your-enforcement-priorities.md

 ---
-title: 'Veto any spending bills that don&#8217;t fund your enforcement priorities'
+title: "Veto any spending bills that don't fund your enforcement priorities"
 layout: post
 categories:
 - Letters